lightwise-git/hollow-world/README.md

 # hollow-world
-this is my first git repository  - and it is not hello not hollow
+this is my first git repository  - and it is not hello not hollow - perhapos I should have said hello I am told that I have to make changes to this